-How to Balance Screen Time and Story time in a Digital Age
+How to Balance Screen Time and Story Time in a Digital Age

-- Feb 3
+- Feb 3, 2025

-- 2 min read
+- 3 min read

 We’re not here to say screens are bad.
 They have their place.
 But when they start replacing books, conversations, and simple moments of connection, it’s a problem.
-And it’s happening earlier than most parents realise.
+And it’s happening earlier than most parents realize.

 What’s Happening to Kids Aged 1-4?

 Meanwhile, reading—even just 15 minutes a day—has been proven to boost language skills, problem-solving, and emotional intelligence.
-But more importantly?
-Books create moments of real connection that screens never will.

 How to Make Books More Appealing Than Screens?